 It’s also good practice to moisturize after shaving: Since shaving is a natural exfoliant, you want to put back what you took off by shaving.
 Face moisturizer will also condition the hairs as they begin to grow back, which helps prevent post-shave prickliness, razor bumps and other forms of irritation.

-Some people might benefit from face moisturizer even more so than others: Skin of color, for example, is particularly prone to ashiness, since it tends to be low in ceramides, i.e., lipids that help the skin retain moisture (on the plus side, dark skin usually consists of a more compact stratum corneum, which helps protect against environmental dangers, like the sun).
-This doesn’t necessarily mean that if you’ve got darker skin you need to use more face moisturizer, but you might notice the effects more than someone with light skin would.
+Some people might benefit from face moisturizer even more so than others: Darker skin, for example, is particularly prone to ashiness, since it tends to be low in ceramides, i.e., lipids that help the skin retain moisture.
+On the plus side, darker skin usually consists of a more compact stratum corneum, which helps protect against environmental dangers, like the sun — this doesn’t necessarily mean that if you’ve got darker skin you need to use more face moisturizer, but you might notice the effects more than someone with lighter skin would.

-Rather than ethnicity, though, Dylan explains your skin type should dictate what kind of face moisturizer you use.
+Dylan explains that most of all, though, your skin type should dictate what kind of face moisturizer you use.
 “You really want to shop by skin type,” he emphasizes: People with particularly greasy skin benefit from oil-free moisturizers; people with exceptionally dry skin fare better with thick moisturizers; and people with combination skin — greasy in some places and dry in others — should generally look for lightweight moisturizers designed specifically for their unique skin type.
 Whatever the case, Dylan says non-comedogenic moisturizers, which won’t clog your pores, are always a good bet.

 How To Use Face Moisturizer